rossconf/rossconf.io/source/blog/2015-09-12-meet-our-speakers-zachary.html.md

 Always Be Shipping.

-_Come hack on Ruby with Zachary at ROSSConf Berlin.
+_Come hack on Ruby with Zachary at ROSS conf Berlin.
 [Get your ticket](/event/berlin/#tickets) if you haven't done so yet!_